blt04/puppet-rvm/README.markdown

 Add the following to `manifests/site.pp` or one of your manifest files:

     import "rvm"

+Enable plugin synchronization for custom types.
+In your puppet.conf (usually in /etc/puppet) on both the Master and Client ensure you have:

+    [main]
+        pluginsync = true

 You may now continue configuring RVM resources.